Skip to main content

 What to Include in Your Photo and Video Consent Form (Quebec)

-A comprehensive and legally valid Quebec photo and video consent form must include the following key elements to be enforceable under the CCQ, the Quebec Charter, and Loi 25:
+A thorough and legally valid Quebec photo and video consent form must include the following key elements to be enforceable under the CCQ, the Quebec Charter, and Loi 25:

 **Identification of Parties:** Full legal name and address of the person granting consent and the organization or individual receiving consent.
 For minors, the parent or guardian's name and their relationship to the child, confirming they hold parental authority (autorite parentale) under arts.
 597-612 CCQ.
 The document must clearly distinguish between the subject of the photographs and the consenting party when these are different persons.